Viralmaniar/viralmaniar.github.io/_posts/2023-01-08-Understanding DevSecOps Security Test Pyramid.md

 **SAST or Unit Tests:** One such option is unit tests or static code analysis tests (also known as static application security testing or SAST).
 These tests examine source code or compiled code for security vulnerabilities.
 By fixing any issues identified by these tests before committing code to the source code management tool, we can prevent security problems from reaching the production environment.

+**Dependency scanning:** It's important to regularly check third-party and open-source dependencies for vulnerabilities.
+Security teams often maintain a list of approved dependencies that developers can use when building new features for an application.
+Performing thorough scans of these dependencies helps ensure that the application remains secure.

+**Image Scanning:**